 We Engage 4 Health internships are offered as a part of the BRIMS (Biomedical Research Internship for Minority Students) and SURF (Summer Undergraduate Research Fellowship) programs at Cincinnati Children’s Hospital Medical Center.
 Starting dates will range between late spring and early summer 2019, depending on the specific internship program.
 Pay will depend on the specific internship program as well.
 Visit the internship program pages for details.

-Required internship abilities and activities:
+Required abilities and activities:

 - Must be starting as a high school senior in fall 2019 or in college.